PUBLIC NOTICE

 Investigations

-Within 10 working days of receipt of the formal complaint, the Transit Manager will notify the complainant and begin an investigation (unless the complaint is filed with an external entity first or simultaneously).
+Within ten working days of receipt of the formal complaint, the Title VI Coordinator will notify the complainant and begin an investigation.

-The investigation will address complaints against Petaluma Transit and Petaluma Paratransit employees and contractors.
-The investigation will be conducted in conjunction with and under the advice of The City of Petaluma’s Risk Manager.
+The investigation will address complaints against Safe Streets & Mobility, Petaluma Transit and Petaluma Paratransit employees and contractors.
+The investigation will be conducted in conjunction with and under the advice of the Administrative Services Department and City Attorney’s Office.

 The investigation may include discussion(s) of the complaint with all affected parties to determine the problem.
-The complainant may be represented by an attorney or other representative of his/her own choosing and may present testimony and evidence in the course of the investigation.
+The complainant may be represented by an attorney or other representative of his/her choosing and may present testimony and evidence in the investigation.
+At the end of the investigation, the complainant will receive a letter stating the final decision.

-The complainant shall be notified of his/her right to appeal the decision.
-Appeals may be made to the DOT, the EEOC, or the DFEH.
+The complainant shall be notified of their right to appeal the decision.
+Appeals may be made to the DOT.

 Documents